 - Eat more foods rich in collagen.

-- If you don’t have enough time, money, or the aptitude to continually eat bone broth, organ meats, meat on bone, bone broth, or eggs – you supplement.
-This is why our multi collagen protein exists, we can come to the rescue.
+- If you don’t have enough time, money, or the aptitude to continually eat bone broth, organ meats, meat on bone, bone broth, or eggs — you should take a collagen supplement.
+This is why our multi collagen protein supplements exist, we can (and will) come to the rescue.

 Even if you’re younger than 25-30, supplementing with collagen can still be extremely beneficial to your health (see: collagen is beneficial for children).